 "You're aware of it?"

-Atem looked at what was in his hand.
+Atem looked at the thing in his hand.

-"Or whether it was set up from the beginning."
+"Or whether it was set up from the start."

 "One person."

-"Don't tell me it was Kaiba?
-Going that far?"
+"Don't tell me — Kaiba?
+Went to all that trouble?"

-If it had been set up, it was a very elegant setup.
-A Kaiba Corporation shop opens in Domino City.
-It gets featured on television.
+If it had been set up, it was a beautifully clean setup.
+A shop run by Kaiba Corporation opens in Domino City.
+It's featured on television.
 Atem sees it.
 He wants to eat it.
 He goes outside.

-But Seto was not someone who left things to chance.
+But Seto was not a man who left things to coincidence.
 Atem knew that well.

 Yugi hadn't said anything.